mops1k/steam-deck-tools/docs/README.md

 - [Performance Overlay](performance-overlay.md) - see FPS and other stats
 - [Power Control](power-control.md) - change TDP or refresh rate
 - [Steam Controller](steam-controller.md) - use Steam Deck with Game Pass
+- Launcher - launch all tools in one place

 ## Install

-Download and install latest `SteamDeckTools-<version>-setup.exe` from [Latest GitHub Releases](https://github. com/mops1k/steam-deck-tools/releases/latest).
+Download and install latest `SteamDeckTools-<version>-setup.exe` from [Latest GitHub Releases](https://github.com/mops1k/steam-deck-tools/releases/latest).

 This project requires those dependencies to be installed in order to function properly.
 Those dependencies needs to be manually installed if portable archive is to be used: